Affordable Places To Live In Tennessee Are Easy To Find

 Where is Lexington, Tennessee Located?

 Lexington is in the West-central part of Tennessee state.
-Midway between Nashville and Memphis.
+Midway between Nashville and the city of Memphis.

 You can also head straight West for about 100 miles.
 And you will enter the state of Arkansas.